nikitaSstepanov/p2p-streaming-service/README.md

 Usage:

-To learn useage of backend you can go to OpenAPI (backend/docs/openapi.yml).
+To learn usage of backend you can go to OpenAPI (backend/docs/openapi.yml).

 ### Stack